Grant access to Settings

 Create two Dynatrace user groups

-First, create a group named IT that has policies Settings Writer and Settings Reader.
+First, create a group named IT with the policies Settings Writer and Settings Reader.

-1. Go to Account Management > Identity & access management > Groups.
+1. Go to Account Management > Identity & access management > Group management.

 2. Select Create group.